VallariAg/teuthology-api/README.md

 The documentation can be accessed at http://localhost:8082/docs after running the application.

-Note: To run commands, authenticate by visiting `http://localhost:8082/login` through browser and follow the github authentication steps (this stores the auth token in browser cookies).
+Once you have teuthology-api running, authenticate by visiting `http://localhost:8082/login` through browser and follow the github authentication steps (this stores the auth token in browser cookies).

+> Note: To test below endpoints locally, recommended flow is to login through browser (as mentioned above) and then send requests (and receive response) through interactive docs at `/docs`.

 ### Route `/`